uiucmcs/coursereview/README.md

-# coursereview
+# UIUC OMCS Course Planner
-UIUC Online MCS Course Review
+Simple online community where UIUC OMCS students can leave ratings and reviews based on course, professor, teaching assistant and term.